omnistrate/omnistrate-blog/posts/2023-02-28-where-did-the-cloud-model-go-wrong.md

 It’s no surprise that there has been a sudden rise in SaaS providers from MongoDB to Redis Labs.
 Here is an interesting [article][3] from [coss.media][4].
 As you can see there is a massive increase in #startups from 4 in 2018 to 27 in 2021 so far.

-> **Do you folks agree?
+**Do you folks agree?
 Do you think this trend is short-lived or here to stay in the longer term?**

-We would love to hear what you think.

   [1]: https://blog.omnistrate.com/posts/6
   [2]: /images/posts/where-did-the-cloud-model-go-wrong-1.jpg